aws-samples/searchable-encryption-dynamodb-howto/content/tips-and-troubleshooting.en.md

 ### API Documentation

-Python and Java have API documentation available for each exercise.
+There is Java API documentation available for each exercise.
 You can view the documentation as you work in Cloud9.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}